5 Easy Steps to Writing a Great Book Review

 Share Your Overall Impression and Hook Potential Readers

-Capture your general thoughts about the book.
 What stood out?
-The characters, the world-building, or a unique writing style?
-State this in a one-liner that sums up the book.
-Think of it as your own tagline to help readers get excited about the story.
+What’s the first thing that comes to mind when you think about your experience reading this book.
+The characters?
+That twist at the end (don’t give it away though)?
+The unique writing style?
+State this in a one-liner that sums up what resonated with you about the book.
+Think of this as your own tagline to help perspective readers get excited about the story.
 Comparing to a similar book can be helpful.

 Step 2: